Confidentiality and Data Protection – Member Firms

 Our registered address being Hexagon House, Grimbald Crag Close, Knaresborough HG5 8PJ.

-As a membership based commercial organisation serving the needs of independent insurance brokers, the privacy and security of your personal information is very important to us so we want to assure you that your information will be properly managed and protected by us at all times
+As a membership based commercial organisation serving the needs of independent insurance brokers, the privacy and security of your personal information is very important to us so we want to assure you that your information will be properly managed and protected by us at all times.

-This privacy notice sets out how we collect and process your personal data, this privacy notice also provides certain information that is legally required and lists your rights in relation to your personal data
+This privacy notice sets out how we collect and process your personal data.
+This privacy notice also provides certain information that is legally required and lists your rights in relation to your personal data.

 This privacy notice relates to personal information that identifies you as a natural person (whether you are an actual or potential member, an individual who browses our website or an individual outside our organisation with whom we interact).
 We refer to this information throughout this privacy notice as personal data or personal information and further detail of what this includes are set out in this privacy notice below.

 This privacy notice may vary from time to time so please check it regularly.
 This privacy notice was last updated on 14 May 2020.

 What information we hold about you and where we obtain this from